 - Ferromagnetic ability – this means that iron can form magnets or be attracted to magnets, which means it’s easier to separate it from non-ferrous materials.

-- Softness – iron is a soft metal but, combined with other components, becomes very strong and can be used for a large number of applications and in a variety of sectors.
+- Softness – one of the most well known mechanical properties of iron is its level of hardness.
+Iron is a soft metal but, combined with other components, becomes very strong and can be used for a large number of applications and in a variety of sectors.

 - Low cost – this element is also affordable, making it invaluable for many industries around the world.

 - Malleability – iron can also deform under pressure, such as hammering, meaning it’s easy to work with and shape.

 - Dissolvable – iron dissolves in dilute acids.

 - Conductivity – this element is a conductor of electricity and heat and, as mentioned, it’s easy to magnetise as well.